State Research Bureau (film): Cast

+Production

+The film was directed and produced by Matthew Bishanga, who adopted the professional name Matt Bish for the project.
+Roger Mugisha and Joel Okuyo Prynce served as co-producers.
+The production aimed to recreate the atmosphere of fear and oppression that characterized Uganda during the 1970s and 1980s.

 Release and reception

-The film premiered in Kansanga, a suburb of Kampala, Uganda at Wonder World (former Didi's World) on 25 January 2011, the 32nd Anniversary since Idi Amin's Overthrow by Tanzanian armed forces plus Ugandan exiles and an evening just before the 25th Anniversary of the National Resistance Movement's Liberation Day.
+The film premiered in Kansanga, a suburb of Kampala, Uganda at Wonder World (former Didi's World) on 25 January 2011, the 32nd Anniversary since Idi Amin's overthrow by Tanzanian armed forces plus Ugandan exiles and an evening just before the 25th Anniversary of the National Resistance Movement's Liberation Day.

-In 2013, it swept the inaugural Uganda Film Festival Awards organised by the Uganda Communications Commission (UCC), winning in four categories.

 One unforgettable line in the movie, though sarcastic, is: "Welcome to Hotel Arua, hahaha!"
 Although shot mainly in Jinja, Uganda, it was inspired by the stories of real life survivors of the era.
 The movie starts in Arua where innocent civilians are gunned down, reminiscent of the Ombaci Massacre during the Obote II regime.